vTheWise/speech_language_impairment_detection/README.md

 # Set up

-For running the code locally eed [python](https://www.python.org/downloads/) and [jupyter lab](https://jupyter.org/install).
+For running the code locally you'll need [python](https://www.python.org/downloads/) and [jupyter lab](https://jupyter.org/install).
 However we recommend using [colab](https://colab.research.google.com/) as it already has the setup.

 # File description